Galloway hydro-electric power scheme

 The Galloway hydro-electric power scheme is a network of dams and hydro-electric power stations in Galloway, south west Scotland.
 It was built between 1930 and 1936.

 The generating stations draw water from the River Ken, River Dee and River Doon through reservoirs at Loch Doon, Kendoon, Carsfad, Clatteringshaws, and Tongland.
 The unusual modernist stations were designed by Scottish civil engineer, Sir Alexander Gibb.

-The scheme, which is today operated by Drax, can produce a total peak power of around 106 megawatts.
+The scheme, which is today operated by Drax, can produce a total peak power of around 110 megawatts, with an overall load factor of around 0.25.

 History

 The scheme was authorized by the Galloway Water Power Act on 10 May 1929, by which the Galloway Water Power Company was incorporated.
 Chairman of the board was former colonial administrator Lord Meston.
 Also on the board was Robert Brand, managing director of the project's underwriter, Lazard Brothers and Company.